DominykasM22051999/DominykasM22051999.github.io/_posts/2020-11-20-GladiatorProject.markdown

 </figure>
 <div align="center">(Reference: 24/11/2020)</div>

-#### <u>Attribute Allocation</u>
+#### <u>Attribute Allocation System</u>
-2) Once a user levels up we want the user's gladiator to get stronger, so the user can choose between four stats that they can allocate the attribute point towards.
+Once a user levels up we want the user's gladiator to get stronger, so the user can choose between four stats that they can allocate the attribute point towards.
 If the user decides to retrieve that point and use it for another skill they are free to do so.
 Once the user clicks confirm the new stats and attribute points are updated in the database.
 <figure>